japoveda10/lstm_ui_REST_API/README.md

 #### 5. Install Django

-You can use pip to install it (make sure you have created and activated a virtual environment for this project):
+You can use pip3 to install it (make sure you have created and activated a virtual environment for this project):

    ```
-   $ pip install django
+   $ pip3 install django
    ```

 <br />